 With positive reinforcement, you can avoid this confusion.
 In the house training example, you want to teach your dog to eliminate outside rather than in your home.
 Instead of punishing your dog, you'll reward the behavior you want, which is going to the bathroom outside.
 In this case, every time your dog eliminates outside, you give it lots of praise and treats or let it go for some playtime.

-If you're patient and consistent, your dog will quickly learn that good things happen when it relieves itself outside while nothing happens when it goes indoors.
-Your dog will soon be eliminating outside in an effort to reap the rewards and you have managed to clearly communicate with your dog.
+If you're patient and consistent, your dog will learn that good things happen when it relieves itself outside while nothing happens when it goes indoors.
+Your dog will soon be eliminating outside in an effort to reap the rewards because you managed to clearly communicate with your dog.

 Using training methods such as leash corrections or other forms of punishment is not effective for every dog.
 In fact, in some cases, punishment can serve to make a behavior problem worse.